eXascaleInfolab/PyExPool/README.md

 	stdout  - None or file name or PIPE for the buffered output to be APPENDED stderr  - None or file name or PIPE or STDOUT for the unbuffered error output to be APPENDED
-		ATTENTION: PIPE is a buffer in RAM, so do not use it if the output data is huge or unlimited
+		ATTENTION: PIPE is a buffer in RAM, so do not use it if the output data is huge or unlimited omitafn  - Omit affinity policy of the scheduler, which is actual when the affinity is enabled and the process has multiple treads

 	tstart  - start time is filled automatically on the execution start (before onstart).
 Default: None tstop  - termination / completion time after ondone